How to Spend 3 Days in Bogota: First Timer’s Itinerary

 Trying on emerald rings in Colombia

-This is not a ring I made in the tour, but one I tried on at a local shop.
+This is not a ring I made on the tour, but one I tried on at a local shop.

 Plazoleta Chorro de Quevedo Bogota